bazel-contrib/setup-bazel/README.md

 # setup-bazel

-This action allows to properly configure Bazel on all supported operating systems and provides an advanced fine-grained caching to improve workflows performance.
+This action allows to properly configure Bazelisk and Bazel on all operating systems and provides an advanced fine-grained caching to improve workflows performance.

 ## Inputs